tytydraco/TagSH/README.md

 6. If you have too large of a script, consider using `curl [http://path/to/script.sh] | sh` in conjunction with tip #3

 # Camera Permission
-This app requires the camera permission, soley for scanning QR codes and barcodes.
-No data is sent online at all.
+Google requires a privacy policy to be created when the camera permission is requested.
+It is used exclusively for QR code and barcode reading.
+This application does not have access to the internet at all.
+Your data is always stored locally.

 # Contact
 - Telegram: @tytydraco